charlielito/filter-response-normalization-tf/README.md

-# filter-response-normalization-tf
+# Tensorflow Filter Response Normalization Layer

-Tensorflow Filter Response Normalization Layer
+Implementation in tensorflow 2 of new normalization method [Filter Response Normalization Layer: Eliminating Batch Dependence in the Training of Deep Neural Networks](https://arxiv.org/pdf/1911.09737.pdf) that outperforms batch normalization and other normalization methods at all batch sizes.
+It implements the Filter Response Normalization Layer (FRN) with the Thresholded Linear Unit (TLU).